joeypham/mybb-plugin-featured-polls/README.md

 # Featured Polls for MyBB

+***(Still in very early stage of  development.
+Code logic and structure might be rework for performance and security purposes***
 Promote thread polls into a global **Featured Polls** block with rich management tools, AJAX-powered voting, and moderator controls — all while keeping the plugin lightweight, clean, and secure.

 ---